sonuoha/BuildUSD/README.md

   - Creates master stage(s) defined in the manifest without overwriting per-file outputs.
   - Each converted stage is referenced beneath `/World/<stage_name>` (inactive by default) so you can compose projects on demand.

+Materials
+- IFC render precedence respected: geometry `IfcStyledItem` styles first, then material presentation (`IfcMaterialDefinitionRepresentation`), then shape aspects, then type.
+When no MDR is present, we also try `ifcopenshell.util.representation.get_material_style` for the associated material.
+- `IfcSurfaceStyleRendering` maps to PreviewSurface: baseColor from SurfaceColour (else DiffuseColour), opacity from Transparency, roughness from SpecularRoughness/specular level, metallic from ReflectanceMethod, emissive from EmissiveColour/SelfLuminous.
+SurfaceStyleWithTextures/ImageTexture set the baseColor texture when present; UVs from IfcIndexedPolygonalTextureMap are authored as `primvars:st`.
+- Names drop literal “Undefined” and add a closest CSS color hint when available (`webcolors` preferred; small fallback palette otherwise).
+- Multiple materials → face subsets; iterator materials are not force-overridden beyond IFC precedence.
+Single-material meshes bind the resolved style when only one material id exists and no face-level subsets are defined.

+Detail / remesh
+- `enable_high_detail_remesh` defaults to False; the iterator mesh is the base geometry. `--detail-mode`/`detail_scope` runs the OCC detail pipeline without remeshing unless remesh is explicitly enabled.
+- OCC detail meshes author under `/World/__PrototypesDetail` (and instance overrides when scoped); the base iterator tessellation remains the primary geometry path.

 Annotation Curve Width Overrides
 - Control the `UsdGeom.BasisCurves` widths authored in geometry2d layers via `--annotation-width-default`, repeated `--annotation-width-rule`, or config files supplied with `--annotation-width-config`.
 - Widths accept numeric values in stage units (`0.015`) or include a unit suffix (`12mm`, `1.5cm`, `0.01m`).
 A separate `unit` key is also accepted in configuration mappings.